 - Nuts and seeds

 Collagen is one of the most abundant proteins in your body and an essential component of connective tissues.
-It is crucial in structural support and may help pelvic floor tissue repair and heal.
+It is crucial for structural support and may help repair and heal pelvic floor tissue.
 Animal proteins off the bones, such as ribs, roasts, chicken wings, and organ meats, are highest in collagen.2

 Iron

 Iron deficiency anemia is one of the most common nutritional deficiencies during pregnancy and is a strong predictor of anemia during the postpartum period.
-This nutrient plays a vital role in the transportation of oxygen throughout the body and can lead to extreme fatigue if a deficiency is present.
+This nutrient plays a vital role in transporting oxygen throughout the body and can lead to severe fatigue if deficient.
 It is vital to replenish iron stores after blood loss during childbirth to ensure optimal levels.3

 Foods high in iron include: